Mortiz530/odin-recipes/README.md

-This project will create a webpage to display recipes Skills used:
+This project will create a webpage to display recipes Skills used: Lists, Potentially links, Potentially images
-  Lists
-  Potentially links
-  Potentially images